-“Ban cars” has become a clarion call of contemporary urbanism.
+“Ban cars” has become a clarion call of contemporary urbanism, even as protests against low-traffic neighbourhoods rage on in the UK.

 Whether it’s grand car-free plans in Paris, the evolution of deeply rooted traditions in Amsterdam and Bogotá or the patchy beginnings of car-free streets in Seattle, citizens and city leaders around the world are pushing to reorient urban areas away from cars in favour of pedestrians, cyclists and mass transit.